Join us and our expert panel for this in-depth webinar to learn:

 Product ID: 9835

-With National Origin in the Spotlight, You Need to Know How to Avoid Legal Risks!Register for my webinar now
+With National Origin in the Spotlight, You Need to Know How to Avoid Legal Risks!Order my recording now

 Joseph Liburt is a Silicon Valley partner in Orrick's Employment Law and Litigation group, which was recently named Labor & Employment Department of the Year in California by The Recorder.
 Joe has more than 20 years of experience representing standout companies such as Apple, Sears and Microsoft in their most challenging and complex employment matters.